We’ve talked before about what exactly an 80% lower is, and even talked about finishing an 80% lower.

-We’re also going to look at some of the things to be on the lookout for when it comes to choosing an 80% lower so that you can be better prepared to evaluate these lowers when you come across them.
+We’re also going to look at some of the things to be on the lookout for when it comes to choosing an 80% lower.

 Note: an 80% lower requires some pretty advanced machining, so the quality, fit, and finish of the final product is going to depend entirely on you, or the person who’s working on it and their skill level.
-There are a number of machining jigs available to make your job easier.
+Disclaimer.

 Brief Overview of 80% Lowers